Nadic anhydride

 Nadic anhydride, also known as 5-norbornene-2,3-dicarboxylic anhydride, is an organic acid anhydride derivative of norbornene.

 Stereochemistry

 Nadic anhydride exhibits endo-exo isomerism.
 In the exo isomer, the acid anhydride group points in the same direction towards the bridging carbon of the norbornene, while in the endo isomer the acid anhydride group points in the opposite direction.
 These isomers are respectively named cis-5-norbornene-exo-2,3-dicarboxylic anhydride (also known as himic anhydride) and cis-5-norbornene-endo-2,3-dicarboxylic anhydride (also known as carbic anhydride).
 Commercially available nadic anhydride is mainly the endo isomer, as this is the isomer predominantly made in the Diels-Alder reaction in its synthesis.

 Preparation

-In the patent for the Diels-Alder reaction, nadic anhydride was given as an example of the reaction, made by the condensation of maleic anhydride and cyclopentadiene, which gives mostly the endo isomer.
+In the patent for the Diels-Alder reaction, nadic anhydride was given as an example of the reaction, made by the addition of maleic anhydride to cyclopentadiene, which gives mostly the endo isomer.
 The endo isomer can be converted into the exo isomer by irradiation with UV light.

 Uses

-Nadic anhydride is used in the synthesis of hydrogel polymers based on thiol-ene linkages.
-The nadic anhydride is condensed with a multi-arm polyethylene glycol macromer to give a 3- or 4-armed polymer with norbornene ester ends, which can then react with thiol-containing monomers to form a hydrogel.